 Our Fish and Fowl Management Efforts

 The best resource we have for understanding the fish in Kangaroo Lake is to review the DNR’s fish surveys historically conducted every four years.
-The latest, 2012, is in the process of being completed.
-Here is the 2012 Survey.
+The latest was done in 2018.
 You can find all fish surveys in our Learning Center under DNR Fish Surveys.

 Special Walleye Bag Limit and Size

 It is important to be familiar with Wisconsin’s fishing regulations.
 Please note: there is a special minimal size of 18 inches and bag limit of three for walleye in Kangaroo Lake, beyond the standard State of Wisconsin size and limits (Administrative code NR 20.20 (15)(d)).
 This is to help the walleye population through enabling more fish achieve breeding age.